Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 Current Inventory Snapshot

-As of June 2026 we track 191 active M6 Classic listings with a median ask of $3,721, 88 active M6 TTL listings with a median ask of $4,406, 14 M6 J Jubilee listings (median $9,899), and 6 M6 Millennium listings (median $11,634).
-The TTL's higher median than the Classic is not an accident — the 0.85x and 0.58x viewfinder variants of the TTL are scarce and trade at meaningful premiums that pull the overall median up.
+As of mid-2026 we track around 190 active M6 Classic listings, typically asking around $3,500, and around 90 active M6 TTL listings, around $4,000, alongside scarcer M6 J Jubilee bodies (around $9,900) and M6 Millennium bodies (around $11,600).
+The TTL asks more than the Classic for a reason: the 0.85x and 0.58x viewfinder variants of the TTL are scarce and trade at meaningful premiums that pull its typical price up.
 The Classic remains the right entry point for buyers focused on value.

 Which One Should You Buy?